r3da/stratux-webHud/README.md

    5. sudo nano /etc/xdg/openbox/autostart
    6. add the contents of the autostart file in hud/scripts found in this repository

-Recursively copy the hud directory to the stratux folder /var/www/
+Recursively copy the hud folder to the stratux folder /var/www/

 This should give you /var/www/hud/ and its subdirectories css, img, and js.